Code-Institute-Submissions/MS1-infinity-gym/README.md

 After testing the response from the lighthouse, it turned out that my photos were on the large side.
 However, this is not very bad for the desktop version, but for the mobile devices the average response is immediately reduced.

 I have adjusted these pictures for all pages but the response from the lighthouse for the mobile version seems to be the same.
+I am aware that the mobile version of the lighthouse does not have a high score and hope to change this in the future.
+I am more than satisfied with the score of the lighthouse desktop version.

 ## Deployment
 ---